-SC Women in Leadership Recognizes President & CEO of SC Ports Barbara Melvin Annual Leading Women Dinner Honors Women Who Have Blazed Trails in Civic Leadership
+SC Women in Leadership Honors South Carolina Women Who Have Blazed Trails in Civic Leadership at Annual Leading Women Dinner

-July 18, 2023 (Columbia, South Carolina) - SC Women in Leadership (SC WIL) will honor SC Ports President and CEO, Barbara Melvin, as their 2023 Leading Woman at the annual Leading Women Dinner on September 26, 2023 at 701 Whaley Street in Columbia.
+September 26, 2023 (Columbia, South Carolina) - SC Women in Leadership (SC WIL) honors SC Ports president and CEO, Barbara Melvin; the only five female South Carolina State "Sister" Senators, Penry Gustafson, Margie Bright Matthews, Mia McLeod, Sandy Senn, and Katrina Shealy; and South Carolina State Representative Heather Bauer, at their annual Leading Women Dinner on September 26, 2023 from 6-8:30 p.m. at 701 Whaley Street in Columbia.
+The event includes a reception at 6 p.m., followed by a seated dinner and awards ceremony beginning at 7 p.m.
+Guests at the sold-out event will include some 300 current and former female candidates, elected and appointed officials, and supporters of equal representation in civic leadership.
 SC WIL is a statewide multi-partisan organization working to inform, inspire, and involve qualified women in elected and appointed leadership.

-The Leading Women Dinner recognizes and celebrates the South Carolina women who have stepped forward to seek elective (win or lose) and appointive office, honors women who have blazed trails in civic leadership so that others may follow, and builds a support network to encourage women to vie for civic leadership roles.
-The Leading Woman, Leadership Legacy, and Up-and-Coming awards honor women in local, statewide, and appointive offices that have devoted themselves to community service, demonstrated a commitment to working across party lines, and whose civic work has improved the quality of life for all South Carolinians.
+The Leading Women Dinner recognizes and celebrates South Carolina women who have stepped forward to seek elective (win or lose) and appointive office, honors women who have blazed trails in civic leadership so that others may follow, and builds a support network to encourage women to vie for civic leadership roles.
+The Leading Woman, Leadership Legacy, and Rising Star awards honor women in local, statewide, and appointive offices that have devoted themselves to community service, demonstrated a commitment to working across party lines, and whose civic work has improved the guality of life for all South Carolinians.

-Melvin is the first woman to lead a top 10 U.S. operating container port.
+SC WIL Leading Woman honoree, Barbara Melvin, is the first woman to lead a top 10 U.S. operating container port.
 As CEO, Melvin leads a team of more than 1,000 people who keep freight moving at the Port of Charleston and rail-served Inland Ports Greer and Dillon, supporting more than 225,000 jobs throughout South Carolina.
-Melvin previously served as SC Ports' Chief Operating Officer since 2018.
 During her more than 20-year tenure, Melvin has held several senior leadership positions with SC Ports.
 Her leadership style exemplifies the principles of cooperation and collaboration that SC WIL promotes to bring economic prosperity to South Carolina for generations to come.
 In addition to overseeing numerous infrastructure projects, Melvin led the Charleston Harbor Deepening Project, resulting in the deepest harbor on the East Coast at 52 feet.